 This does NOT mean that one needs to cycle ones battery each time it is used.
 This does more harm than good, and unless it is done on a per cell basis (impossible in a phone), one risks reversing the cells and that really kills them.

 Perhaps occasionally, use the pack until it is 90% discharged, or to a cell voltage of 1.OV under light load.
 Here, about 95% of the capacity of the cell is used, and for all intensive purposes, is discharged.
 At this point, recharge it properly, and thats it.

-The more common memory effect isnt memory at all, but voltage depression caused by overcharging.
+The more common “memory effect” isnt memory at all, but voltage depression caused by overcharging.
 Positive plate electrochemistry is very complicated, but overcharging changes the crystal structure of the nickelic hydroxide from beta-nickelic hydroxide to gamma-nickelic hydroxide.
 The electrochemical potential of the gamma form is about 40 to 50 mV less than the beta form.
 This results in a lower discharge voltage.
 In a six-cell (7.2 V) pack, this means a loss of 300 mV.
-Trick?
+The trick?
 Dont overcharge.
 Leaving cells on a trickle charger encourages formation of gamma nickelic hydroxide.
 Expect the cells to discharge at a lower voltage.